BMW X3 hybrid costs, insurance, warranty & tax

 Unlike some plug-in hybrids, the X3 xDrive30e doesn't command a big premium over its purely fossil-fuelled relatives; in fact, it only costs around £400 more than the xDrive30d diesel.
 But that's only half the story – when it comes to running costs, particularly for company-car drivers, the hybrid is the clear winner.

-Benefit-in-Kind tax of 10 to 12%, compared to around the 37% mark for the diesel, translates to around a £5,000 annual saving for a 40% taxpayer.
+Benefit-in-Kind tax of 11%, compared to high-30s for the diesel, translates to around a £5,000 annual saving for a 40% taxpayer.
 Both company and private buyers, meanwhile, should enjoy greatly reduced fuel bills – particularly if they do a lot of short journeys regularly, negating the need to use the petrol engine at all.
 It all adds up to a very convincing package.

 BMW X3 hybrid insurance group